How to set up a family office in Singapore

 • 13O or 13U scheme application — joint MAS + IRAS approval of the fund vehicle's eligibility.
 Typical timeline 8–12 weeks.
 Application must demonstrate the fund will meet the minimum AUM, local-spend and investment-professional thresholds within 12 months.

-Step 5 — Operational setup (4–6 weeks, can run concurrent with Step 4)
+Step 5 — Hiring, substance + operational setup (4–6 weeks, can run concurrent with Step 4)

-• Investment professionals — hire and onboard the required 2 (13O) or 3 (13U) investment pros.
-Each needs MAS Representative Notification Framework (RNF) registration.
-Employment passes required for non-residents (typical salary threshold S$8K–S$15K/month + qualifications).
+• Investment professionals — the substance requirement — hire and onboard the required 2 (13O) or 3 (13U) investment professionals, of whom at least one must be a non-family member.
+They must be employed in Singapore and substantively make investment decisions — family members on the org chart without a real investment role do not count.
+Each professional needs MAS Representative Notification Framework (RNF) registration; employment passes are required for non-residents (typical salary threshold S$8K–S$15K/month + qualifications — allow 3–4 months for MOM processing).

 • Compliance + admin — engage a compliance consultant (typical SGD 50K–150K/year), fund administrator, auditor.
 Many CMSL holders also engage an outsourced MLRO (Money Laundering Reporting Officer).